-We are a campus-wide interdisciplinary team advancing health equity through research, education, and campus and community engagement.
-We strive to be creative critical, collaborative, and transformative in our work.
+We strive to be creative, critical, collaborative, and transformative in our research and scholarship.
 We uphold San Francisco State University's mission of honoring roots, stimulating intellectual and personal development, promoting equity, and inspiring the courage to lead, create, and innovate.

-- To foster critical consciousness about the social determinants of health through our educational and training activities
+- To foster critical consciousness about the social determinants of health through educational and training activities

-- To collaborate and work in solidarity with campus organization, faculty, as well as community organizations and governmental agencies to promote health equity research and activities
+- To collaborate with campus organization, faculty, as well as community organizations and governmental agencies to promote health equity research and activities

 Our Track Record

-Through our team-based research projects HEI has offered students, staff, and other faculty opportunities as Co-Investigators, Research Leads, and student-researchers.
-Our student alumni are over fifty students placed in PhD programs, academic and industry positions, and especially through non-profit and social change organizations.
-SF State Junior faculty have benefited from grant-support and training and participation as fellows in HEI programs.
+Through our team-based research projects, HEI has offered students, staff, and other faculty opportunities as Co-Investigators, Research Leads, and student researchers.
+Our student alums are over fifty students placed in Ph.D. programs, academic and industry positions, and primarily through non-profit and social change organizations.
+SF State Junior faculty have benefited from grant support, training, and participation as fellows in HEI programs.
 HEI also focuses on MA-level student training, mentorship, and leadership development.
-This work is made possible by campus support and the track-record of HEI faculty to receive grants and funding.
+This work is made possible by campus support and the track record of HEI faculty to receive grants and funding.

 HEI has brought over 20 million dollars in research and training funds to the campus.

 In collaboration with the Cinema department, HEI has produced over 50 short documentaries.
 These films are student-produced and do not necessarily reflect the opinion of the Health Equity Institute.
 Students learn how to blend the art of storytelling with social justice issues.
 We are seeking funding to rebuild this program that was dissolved in 2018.